MichaelCereda/ConditionerJs/README.md

 You can parse every condition with logical or conditional operators that is normally parsed in javascript (please check 'lib/operators' for a complete list).

+Conditions are parsed WITHOUT EVAL, and they are completely safe.

 Examples
 ```javascript
 ...